Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Create a wind-down routine

 We have our morning routines down: it may involve exercise, coffee, breakfast, shower, or packing a lunch for the day.
 Whatever it is, we do it and it sets our day up for success.
 We need to give our wind-down the same attention and treat it the same way.
-Create a routine that involves practices that help you relax.
+Create a bedtime routine that involves practices that help you relax.
 Doing so will lower sympathetic activation (your body’s fight or flight system…which is not helpful for sleep!).
 Here’s a list of options to get started:

 • A soothing bath or shower